Coming to Ireland

 Currency/Money

 Cash and credit/debit cards are accepted.
 Ireland uses a ‘chip and pin’ system for debit and credit card transactions.
 Contactless payment is becoming increasingly popular.
+Revolut is a handy app that is popular among many people for payments, particularly while abroad.

 Let your bank know about your travel plans before you depart.
 More information